 Even with fast hardware and the newest operating system, logging into Windows can become painfully slow if there are a lot of programs that startup when Windows starts up.
 Note that I am not talking about how long it takes to boot Windows because that is a completely different beast.

-I’ve already written previously on speeding up Windows boot times, speeding up Windows 7 and speeding up Windows 8.
+I’ve already written previously on speeding up Windows boot times and speeding up Windows 10.
 Just reading those articles will help you speed up Windows guaranteed.
 One common theme you’ll see in those articles is managing startup items.

 As mentioned before, your Windows 8 or Windows 10 machine might be able to boot up in 10 seconds, but once you type in your password to login, it could take more than a minute to get to a fully functional desktop because of startup programs.
 I’ve already written a detailed article on how to disable startup programs in Windows 7 and higher, which you should read first.